Wednesday, April 6, 2011

 The Confederate Battle Flag (aka, the St. Andrews Cross) and other Confederate symbols can be used for many reasons, not all of them racist.
 Some folks like to fly it as a way to say "up yours" to the man.
 It is a symbol of rebellion, which means if you are trying to rebel against something - your school, your government, your parents, whatever...this could be for you.

 It can even be used in a sort of "tongue and cheek" fashion.
 You know...good natured fun combined with regional pride just letting Yankees know that the good ole boys and girls down South have figured out how to let the colors fly - on bumper stickers t-shirts, and bikinis.

 Others belong to the "heritage not hate" crowd.
 These folks insist that their ancestors who fought under this banner were fighting for their rights and protection of their homeland - an American virtue that should be applauded.
 They despise the Confederacy being compared to the Third Reich, and rightfully so.
 Confederates were not Nazis.

 But here is the problem.
 It is hard to separate the Rebel flag from other groups.
 A-holes like the KKK and Nazi skinheads who drag it out whenever they want to spew hatred and racism aren't doing the heritage not hate group any favors.

 But there is another problem - one that is little more complex than the simple expression of base racism.
-The Confederate soldiers, like it or not, were fighting for a country conceived on the notion of racial superiority.
+The Confederate soldiers, like it or not, were fighting to establish a democratic republic conceived on the notion of racial superiority.
 The Confederate cause was founded to perpetuate the institution of slavery.
 Period.
 This whole "state rights as the cause of the war thing" was really a post war creation voiced by those who were trying to distance their cause from slavery.